spsforks/SCons-scons-wiki/Home.md

 # The SCons Wiki:

-*Disclaimer: Still being ported from moin*

-** The content is taken from a snapshot of the SCons wiki.
-If you notice missing content please send email to the users mailing list**

 Welcome to the home of the [SCons](http://www.scons.org) wiki!
 This wiki is an open forum for development and use of [SCons](http://www.scons.org/).
 Please, do feel free to contribute.

 # About SCons ![](http://upload.wikimedia.org/wikipedia/commons/thumb/6/69/Im-jabber.svg/48px-Im-jabber.svg.png)